GilGuereque/MuayThaiWebsite/README.md

 # MuayThaiWebsite
 ## Practicing creating a martial arts gym website
-## Startng off pretty bare bones then maybe refactor with React later
+## Startng off pretty bare bones with Vanilla JS, html & css and then hoping to refactor with React later.